davisonio/darkage/README.md

   Mud: mixture of water and some combination of soil, silt, and

      clay.
-Used for build houses, specially in desertic regions.
+Used for build houses, specially in desert regions.
-     It brokes in 4 Mud Lumps when digged.
+     It brakes in 4 Mud Lumps when dug.
      CRAFT -> 3
      [Dirt] [Dirt]
      [Clay Lump] [Silt Lump]